roverwing/RoverWingLibrary/docs/imu.rst

 GPS
 ---

+If you have connected a GPS sensor to RoverWing as described in |guide|, you can use the functions below to access it.

 Initialization
 ~~~~~~~~~~~~~~

 .. function:: void GPSbegin()

    Start the GPS.
 Note that after starting, it can take the sensor a while to